Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-0-m2.md

   - Useful features such as Control-flow, Dynamic Tensor, Shape Inference, and so forth for speech model support.

 - NN Compiler in Tizen SDK
-  - Support well-known ML frameworks and model formats such as Tensorflow, Tensorflow-lite (preferential), Caffe, and  ONNX (experimental).
+  - Support well-known ML frameworks and model formats such as TensorFlow, TensorFlow-lite (preferential), Caffe, and ONNX (experimental).

    **Figure: NN Runtime**